smcostas/code_paperaob/README.md

 # code_paperaob
-In this project, you will find code and data for the manusctipt DOI: 10.1093/aob/mcae122 entitled "Pappus phenotypes and flight performance across evolutionary history in the daisy family" published in Annals of Botany.
+In this repository, you will find code and data for the manusctipt DOI: 10.1093/aob/mcae122 entitled "Pappus phenotypes and flight performance across evolutionary history in the daisy family" published in Annals of Botany.
 All the code was created by me.
 If you have any questions or need assistance, please contact me at scostas@imbiv.unc.edu.ar.
 Content as follows:
 - Obtaining the final data set and tree